NiklasRosenstein/slap/docs/content/usage-examples.md

 interfaces to plug into their functionality (such as additional plugins for the `slap check` and `slap release` command).

-## Inspect Clap's understanding of your project
+## Inspect Slap's understanding of your project

-Using the `slap info` command, you can get an overview of the project details that Clap understands of your project.
+Using the `slap info` command, you can get an overview of the project details that Slap understands of your project.

 ``` title="$ slap info"
 @shell cd .. && slap info